Niclai/FDM-Flat-Finder-App/README.md

 - Real time data fetching
 - Rent application Forms/Submit a property for listing form
 - Login system for consultants
+- Mongo Database that stores all listings and consultant information

 ## Technologies used:
 React, Javascript, CSS, BootStrap, Python, MongoDB